 - Summer 2013

-This issue features topics on gangs in school, civil gang injunctions, the 2011 National Youth Gang Survey Analysis, and the OJJDP Strategic Planning Tool.
+This issue features articles on gangs in school, civil gang injunctions, the 2011 National Youth Gang Survey Analysis, and the OJJDP Strategic Planning Tool.

 - Spring 2013

-This issue features topics on talking to youth about gangs; getting out of and staying out of gangs; and NGC trainer Bruce Ferrell, as well as information on NGC’s updated gang-related legislation page.
+This issue features articles on talking to youth about gangs; getting out of and staying out of gangs; and NGC trainer Bruce Ferrell, as well as information on NGC’s updated gang-related legislation page.

 - Winter 2013

-This issue features topics on civil gang injunctions, gang member migration, and social media and gang behavior; an evaluation of the G.R.E.A.T.
+This issue features articles on civil gang injunctions, gang member migration, and social media and gang behavior; an evaluation of the G.R.E.A.T.
 Program; and information on outlaw motorcycle gangs.